-The island of Koh Phangan has long been known for its alternative culture, its Yin/Yang atmosphere, and its breathtaking natural beauty.
+Koh Phangan Thailand is an island long known for its alternative culture, its Yin/Yang atmosphere, and its breathtaking natural beauty.
 Slower paced and a little more wild than its big sister island Koh Samui, Koh Phangan is also home to the infamous Full Moon Party, a monthly beach affair that has been drawing tourists, backpackers, hippies and ravers since the 1980’s.

-The island can lend itself to having a bad reputation, being populated by budget backpackers and fuelled by a heavy drinking/party scene.
+The island, sometimes written as Ko Pha Ngan, can lend itself to having a bad reputation, being populated by budget backpackers and fueled by a heavy drinking/party scene.
 Those who visited the island a couple of decades ago talk about the islands halcyon days with a misty-eyed melancholy.

 Legend has it that Koh Phangan is actually perched upon a large deposit of Quartz Crystals, and indeed, the island does seem to inhibit unique healing properties.
 It only seems logical that an abundance of yoga, detox and healing modalities have proliferated here.
 The growing number of vibrant and proactive expats has ushered in a positive community of jovial travelers, curious locals, digital nomads, health enthusiasts and spiritual seekers, with a focus on natural, sustainable and conscious living.